 The actors are great and throughout the performance they maintain a high degree of intensity.
-At one point an actress, again wearing only a pair of knickers and a bra, sits down on a chair, her legs spread apart, looking intently at the audience.
-After a while she begins to tremble and shake, tears run down her cheeks, as she tells how for a moment she felt happy when a man thanked her after she had tortured him in an SM club.
+At one point an actress, again wearing only a slip and a bra, sits down on a chair, her legs spread apart, looking intently at the audience.
+After a while she begins to tremble and shake, tears run down her cheeks, as she tells how, for a moment, she felt happy when a man thanked her after she had tortured him in an SM club.

 The performance was good, the actors were great and I really liked the stage design.
 As a matter of fact some months ago I had toyed with the same idea, but I was still trying to figure out what kind of junk to throw on stage.
 And yet, as I type this, I wonder why I wasn't completely struck.
 For one thing, somehow it was all a bit too familiar and too obvious.
 Although I liked the stage design, it didn't really surprise me.
 I have seen those plastic garden chairs in countless productions by Frank Castorf and René Pollesch.
 What I liked about Johan Simons' adaptation of The Elementary Particles was that he had refrained from the obvious orgy of simulated sex and instead had opted for a very sparse production in which the actors carried all the drama.